ehsanmok/create-your-own-lang-with-rust/book/src/04_thirdlang/codegen_classes.md

 5. **Call it and return** - We execute the native code.
 When it calls `malloc`, it's calling the real C malloc.
 When it calls our constructor, it's running the native x86/ARM code we generated.
 Fast!

-The magic is that the code we're running isn't being interpreted - it's real compiled code, just like if you wrote it in C or Rust.
+The key point is that the code we're running isn't being interpreted - it's real compiled code, just like if you wrote it in C or Rust.
 Objects really live on the heap.
 Methods really jump to function addresses.
 It's all native.

 ## Memory Layout Summary